- Search The Registry

 Robert "Bob" Douglas

 *Bob Douglas was born on this date in 1882.
-He was an African American athlete, coach and administrator.
+He was a Black athlete, coach and administrator.

-Born in Saint Kitts, British West Indies, in 1923 Robert L. "Bob" Douglas founded the New York Renaissance (Rens) basketball team.
+Born in Saint Kitts, British West Indies, in 1923 Robert L. "Bob" Douglas founded the Harlem Renaissance (Rens) basketball team.
 Douglas owned and coached the Rens from 1923 to 1949, guiding them to a 2,318-381 record (.859).
-The Renaissance barnstormed throughout the United States, mostly in the Midwest, and played any team that would schedule them, Black or White.
+The Renaissance barnstormed throughout the United States, mostly in the Midwest, and played any team that would schedule them, Black or white.

 Though racial discrimination was severe, Douglas kept his team focused.
-Despite these obstacles, the Rens became a dominant team, winning over 2,500 games.
+Despite these obstacles, the Rens became a dominant team, winning over 86% of their games.
 Douglas' astute eye for basketball talent led him to such greats as Charles "Tarzan" Cooper and Wee Willie Smith.
 Through Douglas's leadership, the Rens were virtually unbeatable, winning 88 straight games in 1932-33.

-He was inducted into the Basketball Hall of Fame as a contributor in 1972, the first African American enshrined.
+He was inducted into the Basketball Hall of Fame as a contributor in 1972, the first Black enshrined.
 Nicknamed the "Father of Black Professional Basketball", Bob Douglas died on July 16, 1979.